caelia/civet/README.md

 objects to strings, or conditional processing, you must use the `attr` element.

-If an element has an attribute prefixed in this manner, and an `attr` element child, the `attr` element overrides the prefixed attribute.
+If an element has an attribute prefixed in this manner, and a `cvt:attr` element child, the `cvt:attr` element overrides the prefixed attribute.

 Template Processors